You do not need to configure any additional settings to use the security features in Kibana. They are enabled by default.

 trueif SSL is configured outside of Kibana (for example, you are routing requests through a load balancer or proxy).

-- Sets the maximum duration (in milliseconds), also known as "absolute timeout".
-By
+Sets the maximum duration, also known as "absolute timeout".
+The format is a

 idleTimeoutis not set, this setting will still cause sessions to expire.